Dialectical Behaviour Therapy (RO-DBT)

 This therapy prioritizes social signalling as the primary mechanism of change.
 The way we present ourselves to others (i.e. body language, voice tone, behaviours) often impacts how others perceive and interact with us.
 How others interact with us, can affect how safe we feel, and this influences how we behave in return, potentially creating a problematic cycle.

 Skills training groups teach the client new skills to skills and social-signalling strategies to achieve emotional well-being.
 It also emphasizes actively seeking one’s “personal unknown” to learn from our experiences.
 Each group skills training session is run like a class.
 After a brief mindfulness practice, the previous weeks’ content is reviewed, homework (to practice skills) is shared, new skills are taught, and new homework is assigned.

 RO-DBT teaches that there are 3 core components of emotional well-being:

 Receptivity & Openness to feedback, even when this is challenging

-Flexibility in our responses, to ever changing demands
+Flexibility in our responses, to ever-changing demands

-Individual therapy helps the client apply the skills learned in group more effectively in their own lives, using a specific framework to do so.
+Individual therapy helps the client apply the skills learned in the group more effectively in their own lives, using a specific framework to do so.
 Phone coaching gives the client access to support from their individual therapist through the week outside of sessions.
 Phone coaching sessions typically last approximately 5 minutes.